ipfs-inactive/blog/content/post/105-deprecating-secio.md

 ## What are security transports?

-Security transports are components of libp2p that provide end to end encryption of data that is sent across the network.
+Security transports are components of libp2p that encrypt data while it is being sent across the network.
 Libp2p provides the ability to negotiate security transports once a connection is established, giving nodes the ability to support multiple security transports.
 Once a security transport has been negotiated, all data sent and received is encrypted and only the intended peer can decrypt it.

 ## A brief history